 Now, cut a small piece of stock that is the same width as the fingers that will fit into the cut you made in the scrap.
 However, this piece should be at least twice as long as the width of the workpieces.
 Attach this piece in the notch in the scrap with a wood screw from the bottom, positioned so that it protrudes forward from the scrap toward the saw blade.
 This will act as a gauge for cutting the fingers.

 Finally, verify that the miter is still square to the blade, and turn on the saw and cut a new notch in the scrap in its current position.

-Cutting the Box Joint Fingers:
+Cutting the Fingers